nehareddypasunuri/JobAutoPilot/README.md

 # 🎬 Demo

-🚧 Screenshots and live demo will be added as development progresses.
+🚧 Live demo and screenshots will be added as development progresses.

 ---

 # 🗺️ Roadmap

-### Phase 1
+## Phase 1 — MVP

-* User authentication
+- User Authentication
-* ATS scoring
+- ATS Resume Scoring
-* Resume tailoring
+- Resume Tailoring
-* Cover letter generation
+- Cover Letter Generation
-* Application tracking
+- Application Tracker

-### Phase 2
+## Phase 2

-* Job aggregation
+- Multi-platform Job Discovery
-* Gmail integration
+- Gmail Integration
-* Interview tracker
+- Interview Management
+- Referral Tracking

-### Phase 3
+## Phase 3

-* Referral management
-* AI career insights
-* Advanced analytics
+- AI Career Coach
+- Browser Extension
+- Career Analytics
+- Collaboration Features

 ---

+# 🎯 Vision

+Our goal is to build an intelligent career platform where users can:

+- Discover relevant job opportunities
+- Optimize resumes for ATS systems
+- Generate personalized application materials
+- Track every application
+- Prepare for interviews
+- Manage referrals
+- Gain AI-powered career insights

+—all from one platform.

+---

 # 🤝 Contributing

-Contributions, bug reports, feature ideas, and suggestions are welcome.
+Contributions, ideas, bug reports, and feature suggestions are welcome.

-If you'd like to help improve HirePilot, feel free to open an issue or submit a pull request.
+If you'd like to contribute, feel free to open an Issue or submit a Pull Request.

 ---